-The British Medical Journal is often full of surprises.
+The British Medical Journal and is often full of surprises.
 This time the latest shocker is that they are publishing a piece arguing that people ought to be paid for â€˜donatingâ€™ their organs.Â Â The piece argues that if the government can regulate the economy of the live human organ market that they can curb the existing black market for contraband organs which is the hidden reality in many parts of the world.
 There are some interesting arguments raised but this is really a cursory look at an issue for the sole purpose of raising counterpoints in the ongoing debate.
-To do this subject justice we must open up a larger and more comprehensive discussion than the BMJ can offer.
+To do jg wentworth on this subject justice we must open up a larger and more comprehensive discussion than the BMJ can offer.

 Chartmakers in the UK have banned Beck’s latest effort from ranking up in their eyes.
 Is his music too ccontroversial?
 No. They are actually banning him because his CD is packaged with an added DVD featuring videos stickers and helps his fans create their own artwork.
 Who knew that giving the fans more content and attempting to embrace new business models could result in exclusion from your peirs.
 It really is amazing the music industry has lasted as long as it has.